 Sadly, this is not the only problem with diagnostic tests for urogenital health.
 Existing tests simply don’t look at the whole picture.
 So instead doctors and patients are left with making the best guess possible given the information provided.
 And if that information is flawed or biased, then the conclusions will be flawed or biased as well.

 Inadequate testing is one of the many reasons why Evvy exists and I feel my work here is so important.
-The consequences of today’s limited vaginal health standards—physical discomfort and emotional exhaustion, to name a few —lead to a lower quality of life than we deserve.
+The consequences of today’s limited vaginal health standards — physical discomfort and emotional exhaustion, to name a few — lead to a lower quality of life than we deserve.

 Treating Mycoplasma

 It’s completely understandable to gravitate towards treating something that sounds suspicious when nothing else has worked.
-Mycoplasma is something we can test for and it offers a novel answer (though not necessarily the right one) to mystery vaginal symptoms that are horribly uncomfortable and, not reacting to treatments, and may not have an identifiable cause.
+Mycoplasma is something we can test for and it offers a novel answer (though not necessarily the right one) to mystery vaginal symptoms that are horribly uncomfortable, not reacting to treatments, and may not have an identifiable cause.

 You may hear reports online of people who treated Mycoplasma and got better.
 And believe it or not, that makes sense.
 As I said before Mycoplasma is an indicator species.
 So if levels of Mycoplasma are high, chances are other disruptive organisms are as well.
 Remember, antibiotics are not very targeted.
 One antibiotic can kill off a wide range of different organisms.